 Many people do not go to counseling or turn to others for help because they believe asking for help would mean that they are a failure or inferior to others.
 Or they may feel that no one can help them solve their problems.
 The truth is that there are people who can help.

 Most people who experience suicidal thoughts at one point in time move past the experience and lead a normal life.
-If you feel suicidal, please know that you are not alone, and please get help.
-You may call Counseling Services at 447-5441, or you may contact the on-call counselor at 949-4357 (949-HELP).
-The on-call counselor is available 24 hours a day, 7 days a week except during school breaks.
-You can also call the local Crisis Center line at 443-5353.
+If you feel suicidal, please know that you are not alone, and help is available.
+During business hours (9:00-4:00) contact Counseling Services at 447-5441 or come directly to the Wellness Center.
+Outside of those hours, please call on-call Community Living, available 24/7 (406-459-0540).
+You may also call 911 or go directly to the hospital emergency room.

 Research indicates that the majority of persons who attempt suicide give some warning signs, verbal or behavioral, of their intent to kill themselves.
 It’s important to be aware that a person who is considering suicide may not appear sad or blue.
 Rather he or she may appear lively, happy, social, and achievement oriented.
 In cases like this, signs not associated with depression or isolation may be present that indicate the person is considering suicide.